By Eliot Stone, THC Heritage Tourism Specialist

 Moving through the exhibit, we arrived at an interpretive panel adjacent to a museum display that contained six cannons uncovered during the Fort Saint Louis excavation.
 “I think another reason why people who visit our museum feel connected to La Salle and his expedition is because we offer an impactful, subjective view into the lives of the people who arrived with La Salle,” Ray said.
 “For example, when Fort Saint Louis was excavated, archeologists found not just cannons—impressive as they may be—but the remains of several French colonists.
 One of the recovered skulls was found shattered in several pieces.
 We worked with an artist to scan the fragments into a digital environment and then 3-D print a replica of the skull.
 The artist then created a bust of what the colonist likely looked like, which we now house in our museum.
 This helps remind visitors that this history is not just a fantasy.
 Real people lived these stories.”

 En route back to Austin, I stopped in Indianola to view one of Texas’s statues to La Salle.
 He gazes over Matagorda Bay where La Belle sank into what could have been an anonymous grave in the waters of historical obscurity.
 As waves gently lapped the shoreline at La Salle’s feet, I reflected that absent any continuous cultural tie to La Salle, his history remains important to Texans in many different ways.
 In our rapidly growing, multicultural state, perhaps the question that inspired my journey is better asked: how will the histories of La Salle developed in past generations refigure into the rapidly changing cultural contexts of the new, and for whom over time will the figure of La Salle gain or lose importance?
-Brushing the sticker burrs from my pant leg, I shut my car door while casting a final glance at La Salle—whose sculpted eyes still search the horizon.
+Brushing the sticker burrs from my pant leg, I shut my car door while casting a final glance at La Salle—whose sculpted eyes still search the horizon—and drove north.

 Ready to take the La Salle Odyssey on your own?
 Download our mobile tour and check out additional resources on our La Salle theme page at TexasTimeTravel.com.